kaushalmall/aem-hotfix-installer/README.md

 # aem-hotfix-installer
 This utility automates the process of installing hotfixes on an AEM instance in the order specified.

+**_Use at your own risk._**

+### To use
-* To use, add your hotfix jars to the resources directory and update the config.properties file.
+* Add your hotfix jars to the resources directory.
+* Update the config.properties file.
+By default, this will ONLY upload packages.
+Change installPackages to true.
-* Then run the main class and follow prompts.
+* Then run the HotfixInstaller class and follow prompts.